ShadSterling/PrimeSieves/README.md

 And before I knew it I was totally sidetracked into investigating these sequences of candidate gaps.

 These are the little programs I wrote to implement and test my thinking about this, mostly in 2007-2008, updated in 2010, and now tweaked to work with newer versions of Ruby.

+If anyone wants to know more about what I learned, open an issue and I'll add to this readme.